MobilePayDev/MobilePay-Subscriptions/docs/index.md

 - Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
 - Read the FAQ's for Subscriptions <a href="https://developer.mobilepay.dk/faq/subscriptions">here</a>
 - Read the FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/integrator">here</a>
 - Integration is based on common standard OpenID Connect.
-You can find more [here](https://developer.mobilepay.dk/products/openid).
+You can find more [here](https://developer.mobilepay.dk/developersupport/openid/).
-- You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
 - See the video tutorial here [here](https://developer.mobilepay.dk/products/openid/video)

 ### <a name="overview_onboarding"></a>Merchant onboarding

-You enroll to the Subscriptions Production via <a href="https://mobilepay.dk/da-dk/Pages/mobilepay.aspx">www.MobilePay.dk</a> or the MobilePay Business Administration portal.
-Then you get access to the MobilePay Sandbox environment, where you can test the technical integration.
-The environment is located on <a href="https://sandbox-developer.mobilepay.dk/">The Developer Portal </a>
+You enroll to the Subscriptions Production via <a href="https://mobilepay.dk/da-dk/Pages/mobilepay.aspx">www.MobilePay.dk</a> or the MobilePay  Administration portal.
+Then you get access to the MobilePay Sandbox environment, where you can test the API .
+The Sandbox environment is located on <a href="https://sandbox-developer.mobilepay.dk/">The Developer Portal </a>

 ## <a name="general-notes_authentication"></a>Authentication

 ### <a name="openid-connect"></a>OpenID Connect
 When the merchant is onboarded, he has a user in MobilePay that is able to manage which products the merchant wishes to use.
-Not all merchants have the technical capabilities to make integrations to MobilePay, instead they may need to go through applications whith these capabilities.
-The OpenID Connect protocol is a simple identity layer on top of the OAuth 2.0 protocol.

 [![](assets/images/OpenIdflowWithFIandAuthorize.png)](assets/images/OpenIdflowWithFIandAuthorize.png)